Cover of The Adventures of Huckleberry Finn

 The Adventures of Huckleberry Finn is the work that, in Ernest Hemingway's famous judgment, stands as the source from which "all modern American literature comes."
 Mark Twain's novel follows the journey of Huck and the escaped slave Jim down the Mississippi River, confronting the reader with the moral crisis of slavery and racism through the eyes of a boy whose innate decency wars with the corrupt values of his society.
 Twain's pioneering use of American vernacular speech transformed the possibilities of literary language in the United States.

-Published in 1884 during the post-Civil War Reconstruction era, The Adventures of Huckleberry Finn represents a direct and unflinching confrontation with the legacy of slavery and racism in American society.
+First appearing in 1884 during the post-Civil War Reconstruction era, The Adventures of Huckleberry Finn represents a direct and clear-eyed confrontation with the legacy of slavery and racism in American society.
 The novel's use of vernacular narrative voice established the foundation for American vernacular fiction, influencing every major American writer who followed.
 It remains a core and frequently debated text in American literary education.

 US, Russia & Europe, 1884-1886